Testing New Physics in Oscillations at a Neutrino Factory: CPT Violation

 \subsection{Framework}

-The CPT symmetry, which connects three discrete symmetries: charge conjugation (C), parity (P), and time reversal (T), is one of the most essential symmetries in particle physics and its invariance has been a guiding tool to build models.
+The CPT symmetry, which connects the three discrete symmetries: charge conjugation (C), parity (P), and time reversal (T), is one of the most essential symmetries in particle physics and its invariance has been a guiding tool to build models.
 The CPT theorem is based on several basic assumptions on models, including Lorentz invariance, hermiticity of the Hamiltonian, and local commutativity.
-CPT violation can appear in several classes of more complete models and may affect neutrino oscillations \cite{Kostelecky:1988zi,Kostelecky:1989jp,Kostelecky:1989jw,Sheikh-Jabbari:2000hdt,Carroll:2001ws,Greenberg:2002uu,Barenboim:2002tz,DeGouvea:2002xp,Ge:2019tdi}.
+Despite its foundational nature, CPT can be violated in several classes of more complete models, some of which affect neutrino oscillations \cite{Kostelecky:1988zi,Kostelecky:1989jp,Kostelecky:1989jw,Sheikh-Jabbari:2000hdt,Carroll:2001ws,Greenberg:2002uu,Barenboim:2002tz,DeGouvea:2002xp,Ge:2019tdi}.
 Certainly, the discovery of the CPT violation would indicate that at least one basic assumption should be rejected and all our model building strategy need to be revisited.
 Therefore, testing the CPT symmetry is one of the major tasks in particle physics.